Skip to main content

 About

-The Building Energy Performance Program, created through Building Energy Performance Policy and sometimes referred to as “Building Tune-ups," aims to achieve efficient energy and water use in the largest non-residential buildings in Philadelphia.
+The Building Energy Performance Program (BEPP) was created through the Building Energy Performance Policy.
+This program, sometimes called “building tune-ups,” aims to achieve more efficient energy and water use in the largest non-residential buildings in Philadelphia.

 Like cars, buildings need occasional tune-ups to keep them running smoothly and efficiently.
-A building tune-up requires a review of energy systems and controls and minor tweaks to bring them up to a good state of performance.
+A building tune-up requires a review of energy systems and controls followed by minor tweaks to bring them up to a good state of performance.
 On average, these tweaks result in 10–15% annual energy savings for a building.
 They also provide a more comfortable space for tenants.

 Non-residential buildings with at least 50,000 square feet of indoor floor space must comply with the policy.
-See the timeline for specific compliance deadlines.

-• Conduct a “tune-up” of existing building systems.
+• Conduct a tune-up of existing building systems.

 • Certify high performance.